MarioIannotta/PullUpController/README.md

 >
 >For a complete list of all the sticky points you can use `pullUpControllerAllStickyPoints`

-`pullUpControllerAllStickyPoints: [CGFloat]`
->A list of y values, in screen units expressed in the pull up controller coordinate system.
->At the end of the gesture the pull up controller will scroll at the nearest point in the list.

 `pullUpControllerIsBouncingEnabled: Bool`
 >A Boolean value that determines whether bouncing occurs when scrolling reaches the end of the pull up controller's view size.
 >The default value is `false`.

-`pullUpControllerPreferredLandscapeFrame: CGRect`
->The desired size of the pull up controller’s view, in screen units when the device is in landscape mode.
->The default value is `(x: 10, y: 10, width: 300, height: UIScreen.main.bounds.height - 20)`.

-It's possible to change the view controller's view position by using the method `pullUpControllerMoveToVisiblePoint(_ visiblePoint: CGFloat, completion: (() -> Void)?)`
+It's possible to change the view controller's view position programmatically by using the method `pullUpControllerMoveToVisiblePoint(_ visiblePoint: CGFloat, completion: (() -> Void)?)`

 >This method will move the pull up controller's view in order to show the provided visible point.